 Assessment activities are a critical component of successful teaching.
 Faculty members analyze the results so they can develop strategies to help improve student learning in the future.
 Faculty are also engaged in the assessment of general education outcomes embedded in their programs.
 Assessment results help guide faculty as they continuously improve teaching, learning, courses, programs, curriculum, and future assessment.

 Student Learning Outcomes Assessment is a deliberate, systematic, and collaborative process driven by the College's commitment to improve student learning.
 It is a purposeful course of action that defines student accomplishments in terms of expected learning outcomes and core competencies.
 Actual student achievement is measured using established internal standards and external benchmarks.
 Faculty members develop direct and indirect measures to determine if these outcomes are being achieved.
 They use tests, research papers, projects, presentations, or standardized examinations to discover how well students who have passed a course actually achieved the expected learning goals.
 The outcomes assessment process is learning-centered and accumulates data from numerous sources to determine what students know, what skills they possess, how they conceptualize, and how they will continue to learn.
 The overall goal of assessment is to create a quality learning environment under ideal conditions through the use of best practices that inspire creativity, innovation, and critical thinking.

-- Students will be able to articulate a connection between human behaviours and their impacts on well-being.
+- Health and Well-Being - Students will be able to articulate a connection between human behaviors and their impacts on well-being.

-- Students will be able to explain concepts of financial systems and/or use current technology efficiently and responsibly.
+- Business and Technology - Students will be able to explain concepts of financial systems and/or use current tedchnology efficiently and responsibly.